obiwanus/focus-zig/LOG.md

 # TODO
-- Have some margins for moving the viewport
+- Have horizontal margins for viewport
+    - Draw viewport from a different x position
 - Support UTF-8
 - Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE
++ Have vertical margins for moving the viewport
 + Blend fonts using the alpha channel
 + Fix line number adjustment on screen resize
 + Fix cursor positioning on both monitors